Fact sheets A-Z

 39 – Children and adolescents in need of care

-Due to a congenital illness, disability, accident or for any other reason, a need for care of children can exist.
-The goal is to provide children and adolescent with personalized care to improve the living situation.
-They should be integrated...
+Due to a congenital illness, disability, accident or for any other reason, a need for care of children and adolescents can exist.
+The families are in such cases faced with complex challenges: What are the requirements for a degree of...

 40 – Travel – respite and recovery